 A presentation by Hussain Currimbhoy

-Objectifs recently hosted Hussain Currimbhoy, a documentary and VR programmer for the Sundance Film Festival and previously Director of Programming at the Sheffield Doc/Fest.
+Objectifs hosted Hussain Currimbhoy, a documentary and VR programmer for the Sundance Film Festival and previously Director of Programming at the Sheffield Doc/Fest.

 What is a film festival for?